MichaelClerx/cellml-validation/cellml_1_1/cellml_1_1_quick.md

 - containment
 - encapsulation

-(Note that a relationship may also be defined in an extension namespace, in which case any value is allowable).
+(Note that a relationship may also be defined in an "extension namespace", in which case any value is allowable).

 ### Interface types